Advanced Practice

 Specialties like dermatology ($146,000), critical care ($140,000), and emergency medicine ($139,000) earn the highest salaries amongst PAs, with pediatrics ($115,000), family medicine ($121,000), and cardiology ($121,000) coming in at the bottom.
 That’s a 27% difference between the highest-earning specialty (dermatology) and the lowest (pediatrics).

-Chart - 2021 PA earnings by specialty
+Bar chart showing PA earnings by practice specialty

 PA earnings by work setting